notreux/UpsideEngine/docs/tutorials/ai-assets/CreatingAssets.md

     **Prompt Template:**

     "Given a brief concept or description, create a detailed pixel art sprite by expanding on the idea with visual elements, specific attributes, and design details that suit a 2D game environment.
 Focus on aspects like viewpoint (e.g., top-down), scale, textures, and colors.
-Ensure that the description explicitly mentions 'pixel art' and incorporates elements relevant to sprite creation, such as a clear perspective and detailed shading"
+Ensure that the description explicitly mentions 'pixel art' and incorporates elements relevant to sprite creation, such as a clear perspective and detailed shading", keep the format in the example

     **Example:**